-Mea sure No. Measure EU Category EU Classificati on Date Measure Introduced Organisation involved and funding source Key Performance Indicator and reduction in pollutant Reduction in Pollutant/Emission from Measure Progress to Date, comments / barriers of implementation Estimated Completion Date 45 Pedestrian infrastructu re improveme nts Transport Planning and Infrastructur e Other On- going NCC/BBC Increased walking trips Reduction in NO2 and PM emissions Pedestrian improvements developed and delivered as part of the annual integrated transport programme.
-Funding also secured to deliver improvements through the planning process.
-Potential barrier: Lack of future funding On-going 46 Review of off-street car parking charging Traffic Manageme nt Workplace Parking Levy, Parking Enforcem ent on highway 2019 BBC Restrain average journey times in the morning peak to a 1% increase per year Reduction in NO2 and PM emissions BBC is currently consolidating all of their Off-Street Parking Orders into one Order which will be made legal in 2020 Charges will also be reviewed on an adhoc basis with the next review being due in 2020 for the 2020/21 charges.
+Mea sure No. Measure EU Category EU Classificati on Date Measure Introduced Organisation involved and funding source Key Performance Indicator and reduction in pollutant Reduction in Pollutant/Emission from Measure Progress to Date, comments / barriers of implementation Estimated Completion Date 45 Pedestrian infrastructu re improveme nts Transport Planning and Infrastructur e Other On- going NCC/BBC Increased walking trips Reduction in NO2 and PM emissions secured to deliver improvements through 46 Review of off-street car parking charging Traffic Manageme nt Workplace Parking Levy, Parking Enforcem ent on highway 2019 BBC Restrain average journey times in the morning peak to a 1% increase per year Reduction in NO2 and PM emissions BBC is currently consolidating all of their Off-Street Parking Orders into one Order which will be made legal in 2020 Charges will also be reviewed on an adhoc basis with the next review being due in 2020 for the 2020/21 charges.
 This review will also include the use of electric vehicle charging points.
-2020 2020 47 Flexible working arrange -ments Promoting Travel Alternatives Encourage / Facilitate home- working 2010 and 2019 NCC/BBC Restrain average journey times in the morning peak to a 1% increase per year Reduction in NO2 and PM due to employees not commuting NCC operates flexible working arrangements for all its staff BBC New Ways of Working was introduced in 2019, which allows and encourages employees to work from home when practical to do so.
+2020 2020 47 Flexible working arrange -ments Promoting Travel Alternatives Encourage / Facilitate home- working 2010 and 2019 NCC/BBC Restrain average journey times in the morning peak to a 1% increase per year erage ey timesNO2 and PM due to employees not to a 1%arrangements for all its staff •BBC New Ways of Working was introduced in 2019, which allows and encourages employees to work from home when practical to do so.
 On-going Complete

-Mea sure No. Measure EU Category EU Classificati on Date Measure Introduced Organisation involved and funding source Key Performance Indicator and reduction in pollutant Reduction in Pollutant/Emission from Measure Progress to Date, comments / barriers of implementation Estimated Completion Date 48 Workplace travel plans Promoting Travel Alternatives Workplace Travel Planning On- going BBC planning/ NCC Restrain average journey times in the morning peak to a 1% increase per year 0.2μg/m 3 Broxtowe Part 2 of the Local Plan (2018-2028), which includes Policy 26 on Travel Plans, was adopted in 2019.
+Mea sure No. Measure EU Category EU Classificati on Date Measure Introduced Organisation involved and funding source Key Performance Indicator and reduction in pollutant Reduction in Pollutant/Emission from Measure Progress to Date, comments / barriers of implementation Estimated Completion Date 48 Workplace travel plans Promoting Travel Alternatives Workplace Travel Planning On- going BBC planning/ NCC Restrain average journey times in the morning peak to a 1% increase per year 0.2μg/m Broxtowe Part 2 of the Local Plan (2018-2028), which includes Policy 26 on Travel Plans, was adopted in 2019.
 It is expected in this policy that all planning applications for large development sites (10 or more dwellings or 1,000 square metres or more gross floor space) must include a travel plan.
 BBC and NCC have a travel plan BBC has undertaken a review of the Councils travel plan by reviewing Lease cars, car allowances and work place parking.
 Produced a transport map specifying the modes of transport the organisation considers acceptable if other modes or transport are not suitable.
 Feasibility study of having bus card/Tickets for employee use.
-Complete Complete Complete 49 NCC car pool vehicles Alternatives to private vehicle use Car Clubs 2016/17 NCC Restrain average journey times in the morning peak to a 1% increase per year 0.2μg/m 3 NCC upgraded its pool vehicles to lower emission diesel vehicles Complete
+Complete Complete Complete 49 NCC car pool vehicles Alternatives to private vehicle use Car Clubs 2016/17 NCC Restrain average journey times in the morning peak to a 1% increase per year 0.2μg/m NCC upgraded its pool vehicles to lower emission diesel vehicles Complete